tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/edit.md

         --image <SPEC>
             The container image registry reference that this Flight will use (See IMAGE SPEC below)

-            All image references using the 'registry.cplane.cloud' registry may omit the domain portions of the image reference as it is implied.
-For example, 'registry.cplane.cloud/USER/myimage:latest' can be supplied simply as 'USER/myimage:latest'

-            NOTE at this time the only registry supported is registry.cplane.cloud.
-In the future when other registries are supported, you must specify the full registry domain and path if using those alternate registries in order to properly reference your image.
+            NOTE at this time the if the registry is omitted, such as `nginxdemos/hello:latest` a default registry of `registry.hub.docker.com` will be used.
+This may change in the future, so it is recommended to always specify a full image reference path.

             [aliases: img]